 What’s the threshold for notice & report laws in Pennsylvania?

 - State: Pennsylvania

-- Summary: According to Pennsylvania, sellers who meet the threshold are required to make an election by March 1 of every year and do one of two things:
+- Summary: According to Pennsylvania, sellers who meet the nexus threshold are required to register for a Pennsylvania sales tax permit, collect sales tax on sales that ship into Pennsylvania, and remit sales tax to the state.
+Those who do not meet the economic threshold should make an election by March 1 of every year and do one of two things:

 - Register for a Pennsylvania sales tax permit, collect sales tax on sales that ship into Pennsylvania, and remit sales tax to the state.

-- Comply with the state’s rigorous “notice and reporting requirements.”
-(Read more about Notice and Reporting requirements here.)
+- Comply with the state’s rigorous “notice and reporting requirements.

 - Full text: You can read more about Pennsylvania’s economic nexus law (and notice and reporting requirements) here.

 When did this Pennsylvania law go into effect or is it planned?